imns/DurableWS/README.md

 -   `maxReconnectAttempts` (optional): Maximum number of reconnection attempts.
 -   `maxQueueSize` (optional): Maximum size of the message queue.
 -   `idleTimeout` (optional): Duration in milliseconds before the client is considered idle.
+-   `authTokenURL` (optional): A URL for token issuance.
+-   `getToken (optional): Function that returns a token for authentication.
+Can be synchronous or asynchronous.

 ### WebSocketClient Methods